flaturtha/64-testaments/madness-of-krill/madness_v1.md

 *His evil gods?*

 “Once they have gained purchase here, they will plunge our world into darkness and enslave humanity.

+[NOTE: not sure of what happens next ... to be continued!]